 Disgraced, because for more than a decade, until 2015, in order to boost the bank’s stock price, Wells Fargo’s top executives pressured low-level employees to secretly create more than two million unauthorized and false checking and credit-card accounts.
-Guilty, fined 180 million dollars.
+Tried.
+Guilty.
+Fined 180 Million dollars.

-Disgraced a second timefour because of ‘fraudulent’ loans and sales.
-Guilty again, fined 1 Billion dollars.
+Disgraced a second time because of ‘fraudulent’ loans and sales.
+Tried.
+Guilty again. ined 1 Billion dollars.

-A kind of unruly, wild west barroom type of scofflaw, Wells Fargo appears to be.
+A truly unruly, wild west barroom type of scofflaw, Wells Fargo appears to be.

-Anyway, in the lobby of this super New York skyscraper is, appropriately, a Wells Fargo stagecoach — an original, the real thing — in blood red livery with olive green velvet/velour upholstery, minus the dust and the four horses that pulled it, and the driver and shotgun escort — Wyatt Earp was one of them, and maybe escorted this very coach.
+Anyway, in the lobby of this super New York skyscraper is, appropriately, a Wells Fargo stagecoach — an original, the real thing — in blood red livery with olive green velvet/velour upholstery, minus the dust and the four horses that pulled it, and the driver and shotgun escort — Wyatt Earp was a Wells Fargo rider and maybe escorted this very coach.